 As I mentioned earlier, it’s a full day’s bus ride from Semuc Champey to reach Flores which takes anywhere between 10 – 12 hours.

-You’ll arrive in Flores late at night and most likely be too exhausted to do anything other than grabbing a quick bite to eat and heading straight to bed.
+You’ll arrive in Flores late at night and most likely be too exhausted to do anything other than grab a quick bite to eat and head straight to bed.

 WHERE TO STAY IN FLORES

-FOR ALL OTHER PLACES TO STAY IN FLORES, SEARCH ON AGODA OR SEARCH ON BOOKING.COM
+FOR ALL OTHER PLACES TO STAY IN FLORES, SEARCH ON BOOKING.COM

 THINGS TO DO IN FLORES

-On your second day in Flores, it’s an obvious choice to book a tour to Tikal and spend the day exploring this ancient Mayan citadel in North Guatemala.
+On your second day in Flores, it’s an obvious choice to book a tour of Tikal and spend the day exploring this ancient Mayan citadel in North Guatemala.

 TIKAL TOUR